vgribok/flutter_nav2_oop/README.md

 > This project has started as an attempt to abstract away FN2 boilerplate code into a reusable set of library classes, and to create a simple application starter template with tabbed navigation enabled by default, and with a few more very basic features, like app state management and restoration.

-Declarative UI is an approach where *UI widgets are not responsible managing the state*, but instead are re-rendered on each relevant state change.
-This approach has become quite common, first popularized to React, and now with Flutter tpp.
+Declarative UI is an approach where *UI widgets are not responsible for managing the state*, but instead are re-rendered on each relevant state change.
+This approach has become quite common, first popularized by React, and now with Flutter tpp.
 Still, it poses challenges to navigation flow development as with declarative UI there can *no longer* be a `screenStack.push(topScreen)` type of code.
 Instead, `Widget[] renderScreenNavStack(appState)` is how navigation stacks are rendered in declarative UIs.

-To complicate matters a bit more, supporting web UIs in addition to phone and desktop ones means that routing and navigation has to render meaningful URLs in the web browser address bar, as wells as being able to do the opposite: *construct the navigation stack* state from a URL typed in by a human being.
+To complicate matters a bit more, supporting web UIs in addition to phone and desktop ones means that routing and navigation has to render meaningful URLs in the web browser address bar, as wells as being able to do the opposite: *construct the navigation stack* state from a URL typed in by user.

 The [Google-sanctioned app code example](https://gist.github.com/johnpryan/430c1d3ad771c43bf249c07fa3aeef14#file-main-dart) everyone has to rely upon (as of time of writing) to learn Navigator 2 (N2) programming, is pretty opaque, has a good amount of boilerplate, but most importantly, it does not separate concerns, mixing together library/framework parts with actual end-user application logic, resulting in steep learning curve required to make sense of the FN2 and for using it efficiently.